-a.
-The College prohibits conduct of a student who uses, owns, occupies, or leases any building or residence where the behavior or misconduct at that location either disturbs the public peace or violates the College policies so that the building, business or residence may be viewed by the community or the College as a nuisance.
+- 1. It is a violation to be a member of organizations that are not chartered with the Student Government or Greek Council. - 23.
+Unregistered members: - 1.
+It is a violation to be a member of a Greek organization without being registered with the College as an official member. - 24.
+Nuisance - 1.
+The College prohibits conduct of a student who uses, owns, occupies, or leases any building or residence where the behavior or misconduct at that location either disturbs the public peace or violates the College policies so that the building, business or residence may be viewed by the community or the College as a nuisance. - 25.
+Other - 1.
+Violation of federal, state, or local laws on College premises, at College-sponsored or College-supervised activities, or elsewhere, including off-campus locations, if such conduct adversely affects the College community is a violation of College policy. - 26.

-23. Other

-- a.
-Violation of federal, state, or local laws on College premises, at College-sponsored or College-supervised activities, or elsewhere, including off-campus locations, if such conduct adversely affects the College community is a violation of College policy. - 24.
 Students and their guests are required to engage in responsible social conduct that reflects positively upon the Emory & Henry College community and to model good citizenship in any community.

-D. Disciplinary Hearing Process
+d.
+Disciplinary Hearing Process